s74289335-cmyk/Weather-forecasting/README.md

 # 🌦️ Global Weather Trend Forecasting

+## 🌐 PM Accelerator Mission
+By making industry-leading tools and education available to individuals from all backgrounds, we level the playing field for future PM leaders.
+This is the PM Accelerator motto, as we grant aspiring and experienced PMs what they need most – Access.
+We introduce you to industry leaders, surround you with the right PM ecosystem, and discover the new world of AI product management skills.

+---

 ## 📌 Overview

 This project analyzes global weather data and forecasts future temperature trends using advanced data science and machine learning techniques.